 How to actively reduce exposure to blue light

 There are several proactive things you can do to prevent blue light from impacting your life.
 The most obvious one would be to reduce the amount of time you spend looking at a screen in the evening, before sleep.
 If it’s possible, try and then see if it makes a difference.
 There’s a very good chance it will make a noticeably positive one.
 However, that won’t always be possible.
 There are a number of free apps that you can purchase for your phone, tablet or computer, which can apply a reddish filter in the evenings.
 These can be programmed to come on automatically, fitting in with your daily routine.
 You could also put a dim red bulb into your bedside lamp or bedroom light.
 The idea may sound quite strange but do remember that until not that long ago, humans didn’t really carry the expectation of so much light, so late in the day.

-At Feel Good we stock a number of products that promote good eye care routines (or we can say 'good eye health’ such as I-Caps, heat mask and eye drops.
+At Feel Good Contacts we stock a range of products that promote good eye care routines (or we can say 'good eye health’ such as I-Caps, heat mask and eye drops.